Visiting The Burren

-Unsurprisingly, the villages ringing the The Burren offer some of the finest hotels, bed & breakfasts and guest houses in the area.
-Sheedy’s Country House in Lisdonvarna won the Traveller’s Choice 2014 award for best small hotel.
-Gregans Castle Hotel in Ballyvaughan offers delightful surroundings and an eight course dinner!
+Unsurprisingly, the villages ringing The Burren offer some of the finest hotels, bed & breakfasts and guest houses in the area.
+Sheedy’s Country House in Lisdoonvarna won the Traveller’s Choice 2014 award for the best small hotel.
+Gregans Castle Hotel in Ballyvaughan offers delightful surroundings and an eight-course dinner!
 The Ballinalacken Castle Country House in Doolin, right in the middle of The Burren, is reported to have the best view in Ireland, with the Cliffs of Moher on one side and the Aran Islands on the other.
-Of course everything comes down to price and personal taste, but there is certainly no shortage of choice.
+Of course, everything comes down to price and personal taste, but there is certainly no shortage of choice.

 What to see:

 Aillwee - Affording a spectacular view of Galway bay from the entrance, Aillwee Cave is one of the oldest in Ireland.
 Featuring a tour of astonishing rock formations and over bridged chasms, a frozen waterfall and a livelier one.
 There are also shopping, eating and drinking facilities.

 The Aran Islands - The Islands of Saints and Scholars is accessible by fast ferry and has more things to explore than there is time in a day.
 The entire Islands are one large outdoor museum, with beautiful natural formations, like the Dun Aonghasa and the Cliffs of Aran, a colony of seals, scattered Celtic churches and much more.
 Accommodation and all facilities can be found in the small villages.

 The Burren National Park - A government-owned nature reserve containing examples of 90% of plant life in Ireland, and all the major habitats found in The Burren, including Limestone pavement, grasslands, scrubs, woodlands, lakes, petrifying springs and cliffs.